Top Ten Ways to Reduce Gun Violence in the U.S.

 It's no secret that our mental health system is a complete joke.
 It's also no secret that a disproportionate amount of murders are committed by people with mental health issues.
 If we drastically increase funding, crime will fall.

-The prison system needs to focus on rehabilitation than on punishment.
+The prison system needs to focus on rehabilitation rather than on punishment.
 There's little evidence that suggests that longer sentences reduce crime.
-Actually, many studies claim that they actually increase crime, by exposing inmates to violence and oppression on a day to day basis for years.
+Many studies claim that they actually increase crime by exposing inmates to violence and oppression on a day-to-day basis for years.
 Obviously, one is not going to come out of jail unscathed.

 Alcohol is involved in around 40% of all crime.
 While we shouldn't ban alcohol, there are several things that we can do to discourage its abuse.
 We can raise taxes on alcohol.
 We can teach about its dangers in schools.
 We can copy South Dakota's policy of stripping people of their right to drink if they harm someone while intoxicated.

-Evidence shows that when communities are more involved in its citizens' lives, violence decreases.
+Evidence shows that when communities are more involved in their citizens' lives, violence decreases.
 Communities should be encouraged to help console past offenders and possible future offenders.

-Blacks disproportionately commit crimes in the U.S. Black families are also, on average, more impoverished.
-If we work harder to eradicate racism, poverty would be less common in black communities, which would lead to less violent crimes.
+Black people disproportionately commit crimes in the U.S. Black families are also, on average, more impoverished.
+If we work harder to eradicate racism, poverty would be less common in black communities, which would lead to less violent crime.

 Domestic abuse is a major crime in the country, and it can turn violent.
 By empowering women and doing more to discourage sexism, violent crime will decrease accordingly.